 A possible extension of the prosodic dialect typology is to recognize NORTH Swedish as a prosodic dialect type distinct from EAST Swedish.
 These dialects are prosodically similar in several respects, but the stress distribution in compounds is different particularly in the far north Swedish dialects.
-Whereas in most Swedish dialects compound words are characterized by two stresses, i.e., an early primary stress and a late secondary stress, many compounds in far NORTH Swedish have only one (primary) stress located in the final element of the compound.
+Whereas in most Swedish dialects, compound words are characterized by two stresses, i.e., an early primary stress and a late secondary stress, many compounds in far NORTH Swedish have only one (primary) stress located in the final element of the compound.

 To illustrate the importance of intonation for dialect identity and to test our prosodic dialect typology, we have made an attempt to simulate the different dialect types using resynthesis of intonation.
-A phonetically balanced and dialect neutral test utterance was chosen for the resynthesis: de'e' en syntetisk dialekt som datatekniken fixat (It's a synthetic dialect that was fixed by computer technique).
-Variables in the intonation model were different timings of the accent gesture (several points on a scale early-late), simultaneous/separate focus gestures, and same/different pitch pattern for simplex and compound words.
+A phonetically balanced and dialect neutral test utterance was chosen for the resynthesis: de' e' en syntetisk dialekt som datatekniken fixat (It's a synthetic dialect that was fixed by computer technique).
+Variables in the intonation model were different timings of the accent gesture (several points on a scale early-late), simultaneous/separate focus gesture, and same/different pitch pattern for simplex and compound words.
 The following diagram shows the parameter values that have been chosen for the simulation of six different prosodic dialect types of Swedish.

-Accent Focus Compound SOUTH late timing simultaneous not distinct CENTRAL v. late timing simultaneous sec. stress relev.
+Compound Accent Focus SOUTH late timing simultaneous not distinct CENTRAL v. late timing simultaneous sec. stress relev.
 EAST early timing separate sec. stress relev.
-WEST central timing separate not distinct NORTH v. early timing separate final stress FAR EAST late timing simultaneous not distinct (no acc I / acc II, timing of accent like in acc II)
+WEST central timing separate not distinct NORTH v. early timing separate final stress FAR EASTlate timing not distinct simultaneous

-No formal testing of the synthetic versions of the different dialect types has been undertaken so far, but the reactions among those exposed to the synthetic dialects show rather unanimously that the simulation of half of the dialects is successful while, for the other half, the simulation is still prosodically incomplete.
+No formal testing of the synthetic versions of the different dialect types has been undertaken so far, but the reactions among those exposed to the synthetic dialects show rather unanimously that the simulation of half of the dialects is successful whereas, for the other half, the simulation is still prosodically incomplete.
 Our interpretation of this is that we have at least a partial knowledge of the prosodic variation among Swedish dialects, but extended research is needed for a more complete understanding of this variation.

-In the SWEDIA 2000 project, our starting point is this intonational modelling of prosodic dialect types and later work in the area (cf. Engstrand, 1995; Engstrand, 1997; Riad, 1998).
-By using new data collected in the project we hope to be able to develop the prosodic dialect typology for Swedish dialects.
-An example of a hypothesis that will be tested on the SWEDIA 2000 database is the idea that prosody, in particular accentuation and intonation, varies little within a major regional dialect area, while other phonetic features such as vowel quality is more variable locally within such a dialect area.
+In the SWEDIA 2000 project, our starting point is this intonational modelling of prosodic dialect types and later work in the area (cf. [3,4,8]).
+By using new data collected in the project we hope to be able to refine the prosodic dialect typology for Swedish dialects.
+An example of a hypothesis that will be tested on the SWEDIA 2000 database is the idea that prosody, in particular accentuation and intonation, varies little within major regional dialect areas, whereas other phonetic features such as vowel quality is more variable locally within such dialect areas.

 The next section briefly describes the database tools currently available for evaluation of the above-mentioned prosodic schemes.